amoughnieh/Bank-Fraud-Detection/README.md

 #### 2) Group LASSO (Group-wise $$l_1$$ Regularization)

 Group LASSO is a variant of LASSO regression that applies $$l_1$$ regularization across predefined groups of variables.
 This method is particularly useful when variables belong to meaningful groups, such as categories or subcategories.
 Group LASSO encourages sparsity between the groups, shrinking the coefficients of some groups to zero while leaving others intact.
-Additionally, $$l_1$$ regularization can also be applied within each group, promoting sparsity within them.
+Additionally, $$l_1$$ regularization can also be applied within each group, promoting sparsity between subcategories.

 Group LASSO mitigates the curse of dimensionality by introducing sparsity among the groups, reducing the effective number of dimensions.
-Variables or groups with small or zero coefficients are effectively removed from the model, leading to a simpler, more interpretable solution.
+Variables or groups of variables with small or zero coefficients are effectively removed from the model, leading to a simpler, more interpretable solution.

 The optimization problem for Group LASSO is similar to that of LASSO regression but adds a group structure to the variables.
 The formulation is as follows: